The new Nintendo Switch 2 needs to have these 10 features

 With only three years into the Switch console's lifespan, we're still far away from Nintendo releasing its next-gen gaming systems.
 This is further corroborated by the fact that Nintendo themselves stated that the company wouldn't be releasing another Switch system in 2020.
 However, according to report from Economic Daily News a new version of the Switch will begin production within 2020 and will reach store shelves in early 2021.

 I freaking love the Nintendo Switch, but as many players will attest, it definitely isn't perfect.
-So, while we shouldn't expect a Nintendo Switch 2 or other next-gen Nintendo console anytime soon, we can still dream of what may come.
-Here are the 10 features we need to see in the Nintendo Switch 2.
+So, we can dream of what may come next year.
+Here are the 10 features we need to see in the new Nintendo Switch 2.

 1. Revamped controllers

 Anyone who has experienced their character running in one direction without any provocation or has unexpectedly had their Joy-Con disconnect during a crucial moment knows how frustrating it can be to play with a defective controller.
 Rampant Joy-Con drift and connectivity issues don't say much for the longevity of the Switch.
 Seeing as it is such a common issue, Nintendo needs to seriously overhaul the controller design for future consoles to create something that won't have these complications.